-In the wake of the global Black Lives Matter protests, institutions are being asked to review how they move on from a place of non-racist to actively anti-racist, with a demonstratable stance on anti-black racism.
+In the wake of the global Black Lives Matter protests, institutions are being asked to review how they move on from a place of being non-racist to actively anti-racist, with a demonstratable stance on anti-black racism.

-Independent and grammar schools, in particular, have come under public scrutiny in this respect, and the issues highlighted can be attributed to a disproportionate lack of Black staff and students in these spaces.
+Independent and grammar schools, in particular, have come under public scrutiny in this respect, and the issues highlighted can be attributed to a disproportionate lack of Black governance, staff and students in these spaces.

-In response to the series of open letters sent to schools by students and alumni detailing experiences of racism, in June 2020, ACEN members requested that we contact 40+ independent and grammar schools as a collective.
-To both address issues of racism, and, offer solutions to move towards the creation of actively anti-racist learning environments for students and staff alike.
+In response to the series of open letters sent to schools by students and alumni detailing experiences of racism, in June 2020, ACEN members requested that we contact 40+ independent and grammar schools as a collective to both address issues of racism, and offer solutions to move towards the creation of actively anti-racist learning environments for students and staff alike.
 Please click here for a copy of the ACEN letter.

 The resulting conversations were predominantly the same, with schools sharing the same challenges, misunderstandings, and in some cases fears.
 Most schools rushed to procure unconscious bias training and even at that time, we were aware that it provided too narrow a focus, and would have limited success if delivered in silos, without being part of a holistic framework.

 Perhaps because of the lack of diversity, schools are recognised as trailing behind the business sector on issues of diversity and inclusion.
 Our network consists of professionals, a sizable number of whom have the requisite skills and experience to design and deliver anti-racism services, alongside the lived experience as past students, parents, teachers, and professionals.
 We have combined our expertise to formulate a series of services and initiatives to help tackle the anti-black racism we continue to see and experience daily.